 How much do property managers charge in Charlotte, North Carolina?
 This is generally one of the first questions we get from potential clients.
-We are more than happy to answer it, but property management fees really depend on what you want the property manager to do for you.
+We are more than happy to answer it, but in Charlotte NC property management fees really depend on what you want the property manager to do for you.

 At Alarca Realty, we have three different tiers of service and pricing.
 Every property management arrangement is one of delegation.
 You need to figure out what exactly you want the property manager to do.
 If you want them to manage everything from soup to nuts, you’ll pay more than what you will pay if you retain some of the responsibilities.
 You might want inspections every quarter, inspections once a year, or no inspections at all.
 This factors into pricing.
 I encourage potential clients to think of this like a hotel room.
 I was looking in the Charlotte area for a room on a particular night, and the prices ranged from $46 a night for the Econolodge to $789 for the Ritz Carlton.
 Both offer hotel rooms for the same night, but you’ll expect more from the Ritz than the Econolodge.
 And, you’ll probably get a better night’s sleep.

-How Much is Property Management in Charlotte, NC?
+How Much Does It Cost For Property Management in Charlotte, NC?

 Property managers are caring for one of your largest assets.
 The situation puts you at risk for lawsuits, fair housing violations, code violations, and other things that can influence the amount and quality of sleep you get every night.
 So, look at the services a manager can provide.
 Unlike hotel rooms, property management services fall into a pretty narrow band.
 Prices in our area are generally between 8 and 12 percent of one month’s rent for the standard monthly management fee.
 Most firms in our area charge a leasing fee of 50 to 100 percent of the first month’s rent.
 This covers the cost of finding a quality tenant, marketing your home, and placing that tenant.